Scenic Drive in Monument Valley Updated 08.18.2017

 As your vehicle climbs up the rocky road onto Mitchell mesa, you”ll look back in awe at at the natural wonder that you’ve just witnessed.
 Do you still have enough energy for a hike?
 Before leaving Monument Valley, get out of the car for the 3.2-mile journey around West Mitten Butte.

 What about hotels in Monument Valley?
 Kayenta is the closest town (23 miles to the south) with lodging; but I’d rather wake up with a Monument Valley view outside my window.
 If you agree with me, then plan to stay at The View (the Navajo hotel at Monument Valley) or Gouldings Lodge.
 Although Gouldings doesn’t have the same killer view, you’ll be surrounded by legends of the historic trading post turned lodge.

 When is the best time to visit Monument Valley?
 Fall and spring provide the most comfortable temperatures, especially September/October and April/May.
 Avoid the summer months, if you can, as it is hot in the desert.

 To escape the tourist crowd, drive 33 miles north on Highway 163 to Valley of the Gods Bed and Breakfast, or even a few miles farther north to Desert Rose Inn in Bluff, Utah.
 Both accommodations make a great headquarters for visiting other sites in the area such as Valley of the Gods, Goosenecks State Park, Cedar Mesa, Natural Bridges National Monument, Canyon de Chelly and more.

-I have included an Amazon Link to the movies mentioned in this article.
+Disclosure: I have included affiliate links for your convenience.
 However My Itchy Travel Feet does receive a small percentage for purchases made at Amazon.com.